QubesOS/qubes-doc/privacy/i2p.md

 4. Configure I2P service:
   Generally speaking, you don't want I2P to start in every VM since it will try to open up connections with other pears and keep them alive.
 This will add network load and, if traffic is monitored, makes your traffic look more suspicious.
-So disabeling I2P globally is a good idea!
+So disabling I2P globally is a good idea!

   There are two ways to turn it on again; using a qubes-service or using `/rw/config/rc.local`.
-  If you want to use I2P exclusively in the gate, I recomand startup-scripts.
+  If you want to use I2P exclusively in the gate, I recommend startup-scripts.
   Otherwise create a qubes-service in order to control the service from dom0's VM-configuration.
   To disable I2P generally, in the templateVM run: (needed for both ways)